5 Texas women denied abortions sue the state, saying the bans put them in danger

 In the months that followed, more Texas patients with medically complex pregnancies were turned away, and several of those faced life-threatening conditions.
 Miller and a second patient, Ashley Brandt, each faced complicated twin pregnancies in which doctors told them that terminating one twin would offer the best chance to preserve the life and health of the other twin, as well as the pregnant women.

-All five of the women ultimately left Texas to seek abortions in other states, among them Colorado and Washington.
+Four of the five women ultimately left Texas to seek abortions in other states, among them Colorado and Washington.

 Doctors fear fines, prison